kpunderwood6/ScreenZone_Summary/README.md

 ### Marketing Strategy

-+ Prioritize developing other marketing channels to attract new customers and reduce current overreliance on direct marketing.
++ Prioritize developing other marketing channels to attract new customers and reduce current over reliance on direct marketing.
 	* Prioritize investment in targeted email campaigns aligning with seasonal trends to capitalize on back-to-school and holiday season peak sales.
 	* Strengthen current affiliate partnerships and prioritize developing additional partnerships.
 The short customer acquisition journey and high AOV discovered within the affiliate marketing channel demonstrates potential for further success.
 	* Invest in further developing social media strategies due to their low performance.